Students and staff member sit in a restorative justice circle in a classroom

 SPS is currently in the second year of a three-year Social Emotional Learning Development Plan.
 By the end of year three, all educators and support staff will have gone through Tier 1 training and many will learn Tier 2 and Tier 3 techniques.

-Educators began implementing restorative justice practices, including restorative circles, in their classrooms.
+Educators have begun implementing restorative justice practices, including restorative circles, in their classrooms.
 In this model, every community member has an equal voice, including students.
 These practices build relationships and trust among members of the classroom community, strengthening the classroom community.

 Educator and Staff Training